Ometria/ometria.react_native_sdk/README.md

 For your mobile app, this means:

-1. Tracking customer behaviour through events - handled by Ometria.
+1. Tracking customer behaviour through events - a subset of events is automatically handled by the Ometria SDK, but you have to customize it to your needs, see [Creating an event tracking plan for your mobile app](https://support.ometria.com/hc/en-gb/articles/360018440917-Creating-an-event-tracking-plan-for-your-mobile-app).
 2. Sending and displaying push notifications - **requires the app developers**.

+App developers integrating with this SDK should follow the guide below.
+You can also look at the Sample app we have included for a reference implementation.

 2\.
 Before you begin
 ----------------------